elastisys/compliantkubernetes/docs/adr/0028-harder-pod-eviction-when-node-goes-OOM.md

 - Enable kubelet hard eviction.
 - Adjust OOM score so that kernel does not OOM critical Pods
 - Setup priority class for all our apps
-- Do not make any changes and reinforce the responsibility to the custmer for not overloading the nodes.
+- Do not make any changes and reinforce the responsibility to the customer for not overloading the nodes.

 ## Decision Outcome